-That they would turn from a fire
+They would turn away from a fire

 that has broken out on their heads.

-This refers to exerting joyful perseverance with zestful vigor for constructive behavior.
+This refers to exerting perseverance with zestful vigor for constructive behavior.
 If the Hinayana practitioners can work so hard to attain their goals for themselves, then we as Mahayanists working for the sake of all need to work even harder.

 (29) A bodhisattva’s practice is to build up as a habit